 Putting Styrofoam in Compost

 If you’ve decided to go ahead and add to compost, then any styrofoam used to aerate compost should be broken up into tiny pieces, no bigger than a pea.
 The amount you use should be proportionally minute with a ratio of 1 to 50 or more of compost.
-The product really isn't more beneficial than other good sources of texture in soil such as pebbles, sticks and twigs, sand, commercial vermiculite or ground pumice.
+The product really isn't more beneficial than other good sources of texture in the soil such as pebbles, sticks and twigs, sand, commercial vermiculite, or ground pumice.
 If you just want to get rid of styrofoam, consider repurposing it.
 The stuff makes great insulation for greenhouses and cold frames.
 If you have a school nearby, take clean styrofoam there for use in craft projects.
 It is also useful as a float for fishing or trapping crabs.
 Many boatyards use styrofoam for a host of applications.

 Alternatives to Composting Styrofoam

 In order to keep potentially dangerous chemicals out of your garden, it might just be best to get rid of the material another way.
 Many waste management facilities have styrofoam recycling facilities.
 You can also send it to the Alliance of Foam Packaging Recyclers where it will be cleaned and reused.
-More drop off locations can be found at foamfacts.com.
+More drop-off locations can be found at foamfacts.com.
 There is a study out that states that mealworms can be fed a diet of styrofoam and their resulting castings are safe for garden use.
 Should you find yourself in possession of a lot of mealworms, this method seems safer and more beneficial than simply breaking up pieces of styrofoam and mixing them into your compost.
 Petroleum products are very damaging to the environment and using these potentially hazardous items in your garden just doesn't seem like it is worth the risk.